Coopersmith Career Consulting | Evaluated Learning Experience

 March 2022 - Present.

-Foods: Experimental Perspectives (NUT-301) is a course that examines how consumers, farmers and fishermen are constantly reshaping the food marketplace in response to increasing cultural diversity, environmental, economic, and lifestyles concerns.
-This course will be instrumental for culinary professionals, health care and nutrition clinicians who want to be on point with the latest food, ingredient and laboratory modifications and alterations.
+Foods: Experimental Perspectives (NUT-301) examines how consumers, farmers and fishermen are constantly reshaping the food marketplace in response to increasing cultural diversity, environmental, economic, and lifestyles concerns.
+The course is instrumental for culinary professionals, health care and nutrition clinicians who want to be on point with the latest food, ingredient and laboratory modifications and alterations.
 Topics include natural and laboratory development and sourcing, the controversies regarding GMO’s and other food and ingredient modifications.

 In the associate degree/certificate category, 3 semester hours in Nutrition or Food Science (2/22).